'Unfit' Uber loses London license over safety failures

 The Silicon Valley company has run into regulatory barriers and a backlash in several markets, forcing it to withdraw completely from places such as Copenhagen and Hungary.

-In London, black cab drivers who see Uber as a threat to their hard-won livelihoods have blocked streets in protest, arguing that they are being unfairly undercut by an inferior service.
+In London, black cab drivers who see Uber as a threat to their hard-won livelihoods have blocked streets in protest, arguing they are being unfairly undercut by an inferior service.

 LONG-RUNNING BATTLE